dozjs/doz/documentation/index.md

 ---

 ### Actions
-The actions allow to better organize the logic of the various components in the view, and they are global so can be called in all components.
+The actions allows to better organize the logic of the various components in the view, and they are global so can be called in all components.

 ```javascript